JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-16-sbiobertresolve_icd10cm_augmented_en.md

 ## Description

-This model maps extracted medical entities to ICD10-CM codes using chunk embeddings (augmented with synonyms, four times richer than previous resolver).
+This model maps extracted medical entities to ICD10-CM codes using chunk embeddings, and has faster load time, with a speedup of about 6X when compared to previous versions.
+Also the load process now is more memory friendly meaning that the maximum memory required during load time is smaller, reducing the chances of OOM exceptions, and thus relaxing hardware requirements.

 ## Predicted Entities